cdhogan/DFT-basics/0_Si_bulk/7_optics/README.md

 6. Last we can repeat the analysis with the `pw2gw.x` code.
 The main difference here is that the summations over k are performed over the irreducible Brillouin zone, so larger k-point meshes can be used.
 In this case, however, only the trace of the dielectric tensor is valid.

 There is no broadening used in `pw2gw.x`, only a step size.
 As a result, the raw spectra are very noisy, so one could convolute the spectra with e.g. gaussian.
-However, it is straightforward to smooth the spectra with gnuplot.
+However, it is straightforward to smooth the spectra with gnuplot: from `gnuplot> help smooth` a good option is using acsplines (approximate cubic splines) to fit the data; the smoothing factor can be read from a third column or set manually (here 1000; try other values) like in the following.

     ```
     % cp -r tmp tmp_pw2gw